zhuima/pScan/README.md

   -f, --hosts-file string   pScan hosts file (default "pScan.hosts") -t, --toggle              Help message for toggle

-Use "pScan [command] --help" for more information about a command.
+Use "pcan [command] --help" for more information about a command.
 ```